ajorgensen89/pawpatrolquiz/README.md

 The incrementing question number (1 of 10, 2 0f 10, 3 of 10, untill 10 of 10), could of been portrayed in a _pie chart_ or a _progress bar_, slowly filling.<br>
 Even though the quiz offers an array of 60 questions, having _easy, medium and hard levels_ would of given the user a better experience of difficulty.<br>
 For the incorrect and correct image scores, _different images_ could have been used for each time a _right or wrong score_ was gained.<br>
 _Picture questions_, aswell as, text questions could have be introduced.
-For the answers, the user could of picked from _images_ to select the choices of an answer.
+For the answers, the user could of picked from _images_ to select the choices of an answer.<br>
+_Background Images_ of the characters would of been a great way to style this websites _design features_ too.
+Bringing more colour to the site from a number of different characters rather than only one.<br>
 ***
 # [Testing](testing.md)